Bielsouza99/mean/README.md

 # MEAN

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with Angular v8.3.21, Node v10.16.2 and MongoDB shell version v4.2.2

 ## Development server

-Run `ng serve` for a dev server.
+Clone this repository, navigate and enter in directory and run `npm init`, after this, run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding